 - All patients should be advised to avoid alcohol because of its dehydrating effects and smoking because it may cause the acute sickle chest syndrome.

 - Folic acid supplementation may be required.
-Zinc supplementation should also be considered if growth is retarded.
+Zinc supplementation should also be considered if growth is restricted.
 Vitamin D deficiency is very prevalent in non-white children in the UK and may co-exist with sickle cell disease, so advice should be given regarding vitamin supplementation.

 - Good support of patients, families and other carers is essential.